-If expenditures exceed budgeted amounts, corrections can be made in the coming months to control the monthly flow of money.
+If spending exceeds budgeted amounts, corrections can be made in the coming months to control the monthly flow of money.
 When outstanding debt is weighing on the monthly finances, the budget can show areas where spending can be reduced to find the money to repay the debt.

 7. Coordinates Efforts

 Setting budget amounts allows every family member to provide input.
-If the family goal is to have an annual vacation, simple reminders can be given in response to why money cannot be spent on other categories until enough money is saved for the vacation.
+If the family goal is to have an annual vacation, for example, simple reminders can be given in response to why money cannot be spent on other categories until enough money is saved for the vacation.
 The budget acts as a barometer for the family finances, as well as a motivator to work towards your goals.

 8. Transforms Money Into a Tool

-Budgeting all monthly expenditures will change the mindset toward money.
-Instead of spending impulsively, money will be valued as a tool to reach goals and fulfill needs.
-And getting your kids involved in the budgeting process early on can help them learn the value of money because they are involved in some of the decisions necessary to establish the budget.
+Budgeting all monthly expenditures can help change your mindset toward money.
+Instead of spending impulsively, you can learn to value money as a tool to reach goals and fulfill needs.
+And getting your kids involved in the budgeting process early on can help them learn the value of money, since they're involved in some of the decisions necessary to establish the budget.

 9. Creates Margin

 Debt repayment and living according to the budget will move the family toward living within the monthly income.
 As less money is spent, excess income becomes available and is considered financial margin.
 You can then decide where to apply that extra to create long-term financial security.

 10. Grows Savings